cakephp/docs/en/appendices/5-1-migration-guide.rst

 - ``PluginConfig`` was added.
 Use this class to get all available plugins, their load config and versions.
 - The ``toString``, ``toInt``, ``toBool`` functions were added.
 They give you a typesafe way to cast request data or other input and return ``null`` when conversion fails.
+- ``pathCombine()`` was added to help build paths without worrying about duplicate and trailing slashes.

 Http
 ----